 She is creator of Tres Fridas Project, a highly reviewed exhibition that "re-imagines art through the disability lens".
-Mariam is a 3Arts Fellowship awardee, and continues to work in collaboration with University of Illinois (Chicago) Disability Culture Leadership Initiative.
-She is a member of the Association of Mouth and Foot Painting Artists, and also volunteers on the Associate Board at the Shirley Ryan Ability Lab, helping to coordinate art exhibits for artists in the disability community.
+She is a 3Arts Fellow and continues to work in collaboration with UIC (Chicago) Disability Culture Leadership Initiative.
+She is active in the disability arts community in Chicago, and member of the Association of Mouth and Foot Painting Artists Worldwide.

 Notable commissions and private collectors include Pierce Brosnan, Kathie Lee Gifford, University of Utah Rehabilitation Hospital, Craig H. Nielsen Foundation, Omorose Cosmetics, LifeWTR, Refinery 29.